IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 ## Parameter File Structure

 Parameter files are all key-value pairs (e.g., Python dictionary), with multiple levels of nesting.
-In general, there are 3 layers of nesting:
+However, there are 3 important levels of nesting

 - `global`: global parameters that are common across the simulation such as system parameters, etc.
 - `program`: program parameters that relate to a specific emissions reduction program, of which there could be multiple within a given simulation.